 Publish Okta apps to the Workspace ONE catalog

 This is an Early Access feature.
-To enable it, in the Okta Admin Console, go to Settings > Features, and then turn on Workspace1 Device Trust for your mobile platform(s).
+To enable it, in the Okta Admin Console, go to Workspace1 Device Trust for your mobile platform(s)., and then turn on

 End users can continue to access apps from either the Okta dashboard or the Workspace ONE dashboard.
 Both experiences are fully supported.
 This section describes how to configure the Workspace ONE catalog to publish applications federated through Okta without the need to first import them into VMware Identity Manager.
 This allows admins to manage federated applications and user entitlements completely from the Okta Admin console.

 If you decide to integrate Okta applications into the Workspace ONE catalog: